BenNeise/bennneise.github.io/_posts/2015-05-29-vra-setting-the-vro-using-custom-properties.markdown

 - **Blueprint**, to apply the custom properties to all machines provisioned from the blueprint
 - **Build profile**, which can be incorporated into any global or local blueprint, to apply the custom properties to all machines provisioned from the blueprint

-If youÔÇÖre going to set it in multiple places, be aware of the [order of precedence](http://pubs.vmware.com/vra-62/index.jsp?topic=%2Fcom.vmware.vra.iaas.cloud.doc%2FGUID-F45F332E-1003-45BC-BC05-0EA2FDE1B31F.html).
+If you're going to set it in multiple places, be aware of the [order of precedence](http://pubs.vmware.com/vra-62/index.jsp?topic=%2Fcom.vmware.vra.iaas.cloud.doc%2FGUID-F45F332E-1003-45BC-BC05-0EA2FDE1B31F.html).

 1. Wherever you decide to create the custom attribute, click **New Property**
 2. Create a new property with the Name **VMware.VCenterOrchestrator.EndpointName**